 I’ll venture a guess that exploring the Mistico Arenal Hanging Bridges Park will be your favorite thing you do in La Fortuna!

-Personally, I love this park so much, I’ve visited three times.
+I love this park so much that I’ve visited it three times.
 And every time, Mother Nature has put on a show!

 Walking along the rainforest trails and across the jungle canopy bridges, I’ve spotted acrobatic spider monkeys at play, plenty of howler monkeys, snakes slithering, lizards and iguanas basking in the sun, birds feathered in every color of the rainbow, and some of the biggest bugs ever!
 Just to name a few.